mccurcio/mcc-ds-material/mcc-ds-curriculum.md

 **NOTE**: The 5th point is my own and based on my bias.
 To me, it is better to save old work than to trash it and realize it was important down the road.

+6. Git Cheat Sheets

-6. The Git website has a decent [Cheat-sheet](https://training.github.com/downloads/github-git-cheat-sheet.pdf) to download.
+- The Git website has a decent [Cheat-sheet](https://training.github.com/downloads/github-git-cheat-sheet.pdf).
+- GitLab has a good [Cheat-sheet](https://about.gitlab.com/images/press/git-cheat-sheet.pdf) too!

-6. The 8 most common commands I use are:
+7. The 8 most common commands I use are:
     - Learn them via practice.
     -

 ```bash